 Now, if there’s something that feels oddly familiar about Winfield Hall, that might just be because you’ve seen parts of it before.

-The dining room, the main hall, the marble fireplace, they’ve all been featured in one of Taylor Swifts’ most memorable music videos, Blank Space, released back in 2014.
+The dining room, the main hall, and the marble fireplace have all been featured in one of Taylor Swifts’ most memorable music videos, Blank Space, released back in 2014.

-A big part of the video was filmed inside of the Woolworth Mansion in Glen Cove — thought exterior shots have all been taken at the nearby Oheka Castle.
+A big part of the video was filmed inside the Woolworth Mansion in Glen Cove — though exterior shots have all been taken at the nearby Oheka Castle.